 My psychologist was amazing.
 She taught me that the root of my problem was that I was constantly worrying about “not being good enough”—and once I understood that, I saw how it made everything more difficult for me.

 Today, I feel better than ever.
 Do I still get stressed sometimes?
 Sure.
 Who doesn’t?
 But I learned how to pace myself and that’s so valuable.

-Now, I have made it my mission to help others do work they like in a sustainable way.
-I write about this topic every day right here on peterakkies.net.
+Now, I have made it my mission to help others do more of what they like and less of what they don’t!
+I write about this topic (and related things) every day right here on peterakkies.net.

 So that’s me.
 Now, who are you?

 In 2007, I visited North Korea, including the demilitarized zone.
 I took a picture of the giant wall that bisects the Korean peninsula.
 The U.S. government denies that this wall exists.